slidevjs/slidev/custom/fonts.md

 While you can use HTML and CSS to custom the fonts and style for your slides as you want, Slidev also provides a convenient way to use them effortlessly.

-In your fontmatter, configure as following
+In your frontmatter, configure as following

 ```yaml
 ---